Distributional Multi-Objective Decision Making: A Case Study

 In \cref{fig:case-study} we show the expected returns of the policies learned using DIMOQ in a sample MOMDP.
 Conventional approaches in multi-objective reinforcement learning and planning focus their attention on obtaining either the Pareto front, indicated with a black line, or the convex hull, indicated with a grey line.
 Therefore, only policies in these sets would be presented to the decision makers and all remaining policies would be discarded a priori as they are considered suboptimal.

 Let us first consider a decision support system that only presents options with a Pareto optimal expected value to the decision maker.
-In this case, the policy highlighted with a cross on the black line is optimal for both DM1 and DM2 and leads to an expected utility of $34.87$ for the former and $5.37$ for the latter.
+In this case, the policy highlighted with a yellow cross on the black line in \cref{fig:cs-1} is optimal for DM1 and in \cref{fig:cs-2} for DM2.
+These policies lead to an expected utility of $34.87$ for the former and $5.37$ for the latter.
 Taking a distributional approach, however, better policies can be retrieved.
-We find that the policy in the Pareto dominated subset of the objective space indicated with a cross is optimal for both decision makers.
-Concretely, DM1 obtains an expected utility of $49.59$ from this policy while DM1 obtains a utility of $6.49$.
+We find that the policy in the Pareto dominated subset of the objective space indicated with a yellow cross is optimal for both decision makers.
+Concretely, DM1 obtains an expected utility of $49.59$ from this policy while DM2 obtains a utility of $6.49$.
 Moreover, it is clear that this policy is strictly preferred over all policies contained in the Pareto front or convex hull.
 Therefore, incorporating a distributional approach when computing a solution set to be used in a decision support system would significantly increase the value a decision maker could get from using the system.